 The purpose of this annex is to coordinate the health and medical resources needed to respond to public health and medical care needs of Athens Technical College prior to, during, and following a significant natural disaster or manmade event.
-Assistance provided under this annex is coordinated between the Public Health Authority or designee and the Athens Technical College.
+Assistance provided under this annex is coordinated by the Public Health Authority or Designee and Athens Technical College.